University Lectureship in the Religious Traditions of Japan

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

-Enquiries can be made to Ivo Smits, Professor Arts and Cultures of Japan, e-mail firstname.lastname@example.org.
+Enquiries can be made to prof. dr. Katarzyna Cwiertka, Professor of Modern Japan Studies, e-mail firstname.lastname@example.org.

-Please submit online your application no later than 15 September 2020 via the blue button in our application system.
+Please submit online your application no later than 31 January 2023 via the blue button in our application system.
+The interviews with shortlisted candidates are tentatively scheduled for Februrary 2023.
 Applications should be in English.
 Please ensure that you include in one single PDF document named ‘FAMILY NAME – Given Name – Vacancy Number' and in this order:

 - A letter of motivation including a personal vision of Japan Studies and Religious Studies;

 - A CV including education and employment history, publications and courses taught;